-- i.
+- A. If a Complainant wishes to initiate an investigative resolution, the Complainant must submit a complaint requesting an investigative resolution. - B. Written Notice: - i.
 The Civil Rights & Title IX Coordinator will provide written notice of a complaint requesting an investigative resolution to the Respondent(s).
 The written notice will include: - 1.
 A copy of these procedures and the applicable university policy, - 2.
 Details regarding the identities of the parties, if known, and the date, time and location, and nature of the reported conduct, - 3.
 The potential policy violation(s), - 4.
-The name of the Investigator(s) conducting the investigative resolution, - Parties should promptly notify the Civil Rights & Title IX Coordinator about any potential conflicts of interest with the assigned Investigator.
-If a conflict is identified, a new Investigator will be assigned. - 5.
-The name of the Civil Rights & Title IX Coordinator or designee who can assist with supportive measures for either party, - 6.
-A statement that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the investigative resolution process: - Information about the parties' rights to be accompanied by an advisor of their choice throughout the process, information about the importance of preserving any potentially relevant evidence, and general information about the parties' rights and responsibilities, - 8.
-Prohibition against making false statements during the process. - If the Civil Rights & Title IX Coordinator, upon receipt of a complaint, does not have adequate information to meet the requirements of providing written notice as outlined in section VIII.B.i.1-5 above, additional inquiry may occur prior to sending written notice of a complaint. - iii.
-Complainant(s) will be notified when written notice of a complaint is sent to the Respondent(s).
+The name of the Investigator(s) conducting the investigative resolution, - a.
+Parties should promptly notify the Civil Rights & Title IX Coordinator about any potential conflicts of interest with the assigned Investigator.
+If a conflict is identified, a new Investigator will be assigned.

+- 5. The name of the Civil Rights & Title IX Coordinator or designee who can assist with supportive measures for either party, - 6.
+A statement that the Respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility is made at the conclusion of the investigative resolution process: - 7.
+Information about the parties' rights to be accompanied by an advisor of their choice throughout the process, information about the importance of preserving any potentially relevant evidence, and general information about the parties' rights and responsibilities, - 8.
+Prohibition against making false statements during the process. - ii.
+If the Civil Rights & Title IX Coordinator, upon receipt of a complaint, does not have adequate information to meet the requirements of providing written notice as outlined in section VIII.B.i.1-5 above, additional inquiry may occur prior to sending written notice of a complaint. - iii.
+Complainant(s) will be notified when written notice of a complaint is sent to the Respondent(s). - iv.
+If, during the course of an investigation, the Investigator decides to investigate additional allegations of potential policy violations, not previously included in the written notice of a complaint, the Investigator must send notice of the additional allegations to the parties. - Notice of additional allegations must be provided to parties in advance to any interview or meeting with the Investigator to allow the parties sufficient time to prepare a response.